6 Ways to Ease Ab Pain After a Workout

 Advertisement

-Stretching sore muscles after a workout increases blood flow to start the healing process.
-Note that if a stretch causes a sharp pain, stop immediately.
+Stretching sore muscles after a workout can increase blood flow to start the healing process.
+Consider it a form of gentle, active recovery.
+If a stretch causes a sharp pain, though, stop immediately.
+Here are a few stretches to try for sore abs.

 Cobra